 Printed journal.
 Authors of articles printed in the Science Reviews receive a free printed copy of the quarterly journal by regular mail.

 Copyright / Open Access.
-Articles in Science Reviews are published as Open-Access and distributed under the terms and conditions of the Creative Commons Attribution License (CC BY 4.0).
+Articles in Science Reviews are published as open access and distributed under the terms and conditions of the Creative Commons Attribution License (CC BY 4.0).
 The copyright is retained by the author(s).

 Recent Issues